-My recent publications include the following:
+My recent publications include the following (please find full publication details in my CV):

 - Tham, J. (2018).
 Interactivity in an age of immersive media: Seven dimensions for wearable technology, internet of things, and technical communication.
 Technical Communication, 65(1), 46-65.
-(Awarded the STC Frank R. Smith Award for best article in Technical Communication)
+(Awarded the STC Frank R. Smith Award for best article in Technical Communication.)

 - Tham, J. (2017).
 Wearable writing: Enriching student peer reviews through point-of-view video feedback using Google Glass.
 Journal of Technical Writing and Communication, 47(1), 22-55.